2nd graders with some weaving experience can turn a gallon milk jug and plastic grocery bags into a functional basket.

 Let your fifth grader use his wits to challenge friends to complete his labyrinthine book of mazes!

 Combine your creative fifth grader's love of nature, art and poetry with leaf printing!

 Has your junior chef moved beyond chicken nuggets and mac and cheese?
 Challenge him to create his own brand of infused olive oil.

 Here's an easy project: create a homework helper bookmark so your fourth grader can write down assignments and mark the pages he needs to read.

 The special people in your life deserve a special card!
 Make a 3D flower card that lets your loved ones know how much you appreciate them.

 Celebrate spring -- and take care of a little spring cleaning -- with this creative craft that turns a single sock into an adorable rabbit.

-You don't have to be in the sand and surf to always keep a piece of the beach with you.
+This seashell necklace lets you keep a piece of the beach with you.
 Help your crafty kid create this seashell necklace, the perfect summer keepsake.

 Instead of buying valentines this year, why not use this colorful printable with cute, old-fashioned animals!

 Valentine's Day rolling around again?
 Make things a little easier by printing your own valentines.
 Your child will love handing out these cute cards.